jcallaghan/The-Cookbook/recipes/chicken_katsu_curry.md

 ### For the breaded chicken
 * 4 chicken breast fillet (cover with cling film and beat flat with a rolling pin)
 * Salt and pepper to taste
-* 2 tbsp plain flour or corn flour
+* 2 tbsp plain flour or cornflour
 * 1 egg, beaten (optional added smoked paprika and chilli flakes in with the egg)
 * 100g panko breadcrumbs
 * 230ml vegetable oil for frying